Time-Travel Rephotography: Experiments

-There exists no published baseline method that performs the full compliment of image restoration operators needed for time-travel photography, i.e., noise+blur removal, contrast adjustment, colorization, and super-resolution.
-We therefore compare our approach to sequentially applying state-of-the-art methods for each of these tasks separately.
-As a first step, we use Wan \etal~\cite{wan2020} (research concurrent with our own), which was specifically designed for restoring antique portraits, to remove noise and artifacts in the input image at resolution $512{\times} 512$.
-Note that we experimented with restoring directly at $1024 {\times} 1024$ at this stage, but found that \cite{wan2020} produced slightly blurrier outputs compared to using a separate super-resolution technique.
+There is no published baseline method that performs the full complement of image restoration operators needed for antique photos, i.e., noise+blur removal, contrast adjustment, colorization, and super-resolution.
+We therefore compare our approach to sequentially applying state-of-the-art methods for each of these tasks.
+As a first step, we apply Wan et al.~\shortcite{wan2020}, which was specifically designed to remove noise and artifacts in antique portrait photos at resolution $512{\times} 512$.
+We tried restoring at $1024 {\times} 1024$ but found the method produced blurrier and more noisy results compared to apply at $512{\times} 512$ followed by a separate super-resolution technique (detailed later).
 As a second step, we colorize the image.
-We evaluated several colorization techniques including DeOldify~\cite{antic2019deoldify}, InstColorization~\cite{Su-CVPR-2020}, Zhang \etal~\cite{zhang2017real}.
-All of these methods are designed for generic scenes and can struggle with antique portraits.
+We evaluated several colorization techniques including DeOldify~\cite{antic2019deoldify}, InstColorization~\cite{Su-CVPR-2020}, Zhang et al.~\shortcite{zhang2017real}.
+All of these methods are designed for generic scenes and perform worse on antique portraits.
 We therefore retrained Zhang's colorization network using the FFHQ dataset of face images~\cite{karras2019style}, denoted \emph{Zhang (FFHQ)}.
 We also augmented this training dataset by applying random Gaussian blur and noise to make their method more robust to antique imagery.
-As a final step, we use the SRFBN~\cite{li2019feedback} (BI model) to super resolve ($2\times$) the colorized result to our target resolution of $1024{\times}1024$.
+As a final step, we use the SRFBN~\cite{li2019feedback} (BI model) to super-resolve ($2\times$) the colorized output to our target resolution of $1024{\times}1024$.
+For simplicity, we use the name of the colorization method to refer to the full pipeline baseline that is composed of Wan et al.~\shortcite{wan2020}, one of the four colorization methods, and SRFBN~\cite{li2019feedback}.

-Figure~\ref{fig:colorization-comparison} shows a comparison between our method and the pipeline described above, for each of the four colorization methods we evaluated. \emph{Zhang (FFHQ)} outperforms the other colorization techniques.
-Figure~\ref{fig:comparison-highres} shows a higher-resolution comparison between our method and \emph{Zhang (FFHQ)}.
-None of these other methods are able to reproduce as realistic skin appearance and sharp coherent image details as ours.
+\paragraph{Qualitative Evaluation.} Figure~\ref{fig:colorization-comparison} shows a comparison between our method and the pipelines described above, including each of the four colorization methods.
+Our method outperforms the other baselines and produces much more photo-realistic skin texture and colors.
+Figure~\ref{fig:comparison-highres} shows a higher-resolution comparison between our method and our strongest baseline, \emph{Zhang (FFHQ)}.
+None of the baseline methods are able to reproduce realistic skin appearance and sharp image details as well as ours.